 Finally, in Event #88, all the cameras were focused on Phil Hellmuth as the race for the 2021 WSOP Player of the Year came to a close.
 Both he and Josh Arieh began the event with a chance of victory, but after Arieh was busted, Hellmuth knew that although it was in his hands, only a win or second place would do.

 Nearing the end of the day, Hellmuth called off his stack with third pair against Jason Brazeau’s eights and it was all over.
-The Poker Brat congratulated Arieh on social media and Arieh, himself gracious in victory, replied that Hellmuth would ‘always be the ‘goat’ [greatest of all-time].”
+The Poker Brat congratulated Arieh on social media and Arieh, himself gracious in victory, replied that Hellmuth would ‘always be the ‘goat’ .”